longhorn/longhorn/README.md

 ## Current status

-Longhorn is alpha-quality software.
+Longhorn is beta-quality software.
 We appreciate your willingness to deploy Longhorn and provide feedback.

-The latest release of Longhorn is **v0.6.2**.
+The latest release of Longhorn is **v0.7.0**.

 ## Source code
 Longhorn is 100% open source software.
 Project source code is spread across a number of repos: